 VERTICAL: 1160-ft gain & loss CHALLENGE: 2

-A relatively level ridge is a topographical rarity anywhere and especially in this according-pleated high desert.
+A relatively level ridge is a topographical rarity anywhere and especially in this accordion-pleated high desert.
 The Sky Train undulates gently while granting constant, panoramic views extending from Boulder Mountain to the Escalante canyons.
-About half way back, we can vary our return, detouring to a rock-art panel and a small ruin.
+About half way back, we can vary our return, detouring to a small ruin.

 ROUTE: round trip LENGTH: 2.5 to 3 hours